fastmachinelearning/hls4ml/docs/status.rst

 Features
 ========

-A list of supported ML codes and architectures, including a summary table is below.
+A list of supported ML frameworks, HLS backends, and neural network architectures, including a summary table is below.
 Dependencies are given in the :doc:`Setup <setup>` page.

 ML framework support: